 He similarly explained that blood was purified in the lungs where it was refined on contact with the air inhaled from the outer atmosphere.
 "It should not be assumed too readily that great discoveries were made only in Europe."
 (The Statesman, Calcutta, 11 June 1957).

 Ibn Al-Nafis was the chief physician at the Al-Mansuri Hospital, Cairo, Egypt, where he practised and taught medicine and Muslim theology until his death at the age of 77.
-He wrote a book "Sharh al Qanun" in which he expounded the pulmonary circulation for the first time.
+He wrote a book "Sharh Tashrih al-Qanun" in which he expounded the pulmonary circulation for the first time.
 This commentary was consulted by Ibn Al-Quff, a great scientist and contemporary of Ibn Al-Nafis.

-All scholarly standards and historical fairness should accredit Ibn Al-Nafis as being the first to discover and illustrate the Pulmonary Circulation.
+All scholarly standards and historical fairness should accredit Ibn Al-Nafis as being the first to discover and describe the Pulmonary Circulation.